-In the past, a ring bearer was traditionally a young boy.
-Today, a young girl can be a ring bearer too.
-If the ring bearer is a girl, consider having her wear and outfit that matches that of the flower girl, and make the ring pillow a feminine one with lace an flowers.
+Traditionally, it's the job of the ring bearer to bring the rings to the bride and groom during the ceremony.
+The ring bearer is typically a young boy ages four to eight, but a young girl can be a ring bearer too.
+If the ring bearer is a girl, consider having her wear an outfit that matches that of the flower girl, and make the ring pillow a feminine one with lace and flowers.